 When dosed correctly, a hemp-derived Delta-9 gummy is a phenomenal, plant-based tool for melting away stress, easing physical tension, and helping you get a good night’s sleep.

 The good news?
-Almost every single side effect is entirely preventable.
-Delta-9 THC is not inherently dangerous; the side effects are simply due to a poor product or user error.
+These side effects are entirely preventable.
+Delta-9 THC is safe for most adults; the side effects are simply due to a poor product or user error.

-If you want to enjoy the euphoric benefits of THC without the panic, here is the exact science behind why side effects happen, how to prevent them, and the ultimate rescue plan if you ever get “too high.”
+Here is why side effects can happen with Delta-9 gummies, how to prevent them, and the ultimate rescue plan if you ever get “too high.”

 The Common Side Effects of Delta-9 Gummies (And How to Fix Them)